Phlebotomists collect blood and samples from patients for laboratory testing or for blood banks.

 Skills and knowledge

-- knowledge of the anatomy of the arm, and blood-taking techniques
+- the anatomy of the arm, and blood-taking techniques

-- the ability to take a variety of other bodily samples
+- how to take a variety of other bodily samples

-- often do shift work and may be required to work weekends
+- often do shift work and may work weekends

 - are likely to work part time, in the mornings, if they work for community medical laboratories